-About Discourse Blog - Discourse Blog
+Discourse Blog | Substack

 Discourse Blog is a leftist politics and culture site.

 We started this as a group of friends who just wanted to keep blogging with each other after our last site got shut down.
-We launched a little free WordPress site on a whim and told each other we’d just see what happened.
-Now we have the beautiful website you are currently looking at, and one of the best communities of subscribers and supporters anywhere around.
+We launched a little free WordPress site on a whim and told each other we'd just see what happened.
+Now we have one of the best communities of subscribers and supporters anywhere around.

 We operate as a fully worker-owned, independent collective.
 We write a lot about: political movements, uprisings, the woeful Democratic establishment, the conservative death cult, bad journalism, bad bosses, workers, online nonsense, and, naturally, the discourse.
 We also just like getting weird or personal.
 Most of all, we like staying true to ourselves and the things we believe in, and doing it all without any corporate bosses.

-(Note: We are not associated with Discourse, the open source project.)
+(Note: we are not associated with Discourse, the open source project.)

-Aleksander Chan is the publisher of Discourse Blog.
-He was previously the editor in chief of Splinter and an editor at Fusion, Gawker, and the Gothamist network.

-This scrumptious sheet pan chicken has you roasting a whole bird with ingredients probably already in your pantry, making it the perfect weeknight indulgence.

-Jack Crosbie writes about conflict, politics, and the media.
+Jack Crosbie writes about conflict, politics, labor, and the media.
 He was previously a contributing writer at Splinter, and has written for Rolling Stone and The Atlantic.

 📍 New York | crosbie@discourseblog.com | Twitter